Sudem Denizli

 Sudem Denizli (born 15 August 2005) is a Turkish swimmer who specializes in backstroke swimming.

 Sport career

-Denizli started her swimmin career at age five impressed by her cousins.
+Denizli started her swimming career at age five impressed by her cousins.
 For competitive swimming, she entered first Eskişehir Aquatics Club in her hometown, and set a number of national records.
 In 2018, she was admitted to the national youth swimming team.
 Later, she joined Enka SK.
 She then transferred to Galatasaray Swimming, where she is trained by Aybars Şawiş.

 2019

-She took the brpnze medaş in the 200 Üm event at the 2019 European Youth Summer Olympic Festival in Baku, Azerbaijan.
+She took the bronze medal in the 200 m event at the 2019 European Youth Summer Olympic Festival in Baku, Azerbaijan.

 2020

 She competed in the backstroke events of 100 m, 200 m and 200 m individual medley events at the 2020 European Aquatics Championships in Budapest, Hungary without success.

 2021

 She set a new Turkish record in the 200 m backstroke event of the age group 15–18 with 2:13:16.
-She competed .n the 100 m backstroke event at the 2020 European Aquatics Championships in Bıdapest, Hungary.
+She competed in the 100 m backstroke event at the 2020 European Aquatics Championships in Budapest, Hungary.
 She was unable to win a medal, but set a new national record of the age category 15-18 with 1:02.07.